fossabot/Records/README.md

     </a>
 </p>

 A lightweight convenience API for basic CoreData database tasks.

-As you develop your project and make changes to your CoreData schema, boiler plate code is automatically re-written for you.

-*Transformable types not supported*
+As you develop your project and make changes to your CoreData schema, boiler plate code is automatically re-written for you. *Transformable types not supported*.

-## Usage

 Consider the following database schema

 <p align="center">
 <a href="https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/KeyConcepts.html">